wangrl2016/machine_learning/python/README.md

 /Library/Frameworks/Python.framework/Versions/3.12/bin/python3
 ```

-Type `python3` in termianl will enter python interpreter, which is said to be in interactive mode.
+Type `python3` in terminal will enter python interpreter, which is said to be in interactive mode.
 In this mode
 it prompts for the next command with the primary prompt, usually three greater-than signs (>>>); for continuation
 lines it prompts with the secondary prompt, by default three dots(...).